imarc/objtk/README.md

 }
 ```

-Note in the final example the parent `item` overloads the child `title`'s color property.
-Although the `title` constitutes a separate entity, parent entities determine those properties which _differ_ from the base-entity.
+Although the `title` constitutes a separate component, when nested in a parent component, it is the parent component's attributes which determines those properties which _differ_ from the base-attribute.

-##### Valid Properties
+###### Valid Attribute Properties

-Not all CSS properties are valid entity properties.
-Examples of valid entity properties include:
+Not all CSS properties are valid attribute properties.
+Examples of valid attribute properties include:

 - font-size
 - font-family